Waterfalls of the Columbia Gorge: Portland’s best day trip

 There are two ways that you can approach doing the waterfalls of the Columbia Gorge.
 You can start in Portland or you can start in Hood River, but it depends on what you want your final destination to be.
 We’re going to tackle these starting at the western end.

-Note: starting earlier in the day for this adventure is best, as there going to be a lot of people doing this same route any day of the week.
+Just so you begin on the right foot, starting earlier in the day for this adventure is best, as there going to be a lot of people doing this same route any day of the week.
 Oregon’s historic Route 30 is a narrow two lane road and it easy to be distracted by the beautiful scenery, the mossy cliffs and the plummeting falls everywhere.
 The most important thing to remember is that no matter how breathtaking every sight is around every corner, the road is exceptionally dangerous and requires full attention driving.